swigof/Bnuuy-Deliverance/README.md

 * If entities move more than a tile (8 pixels) at a time, the map collision detection and camera can fall apart.
 * Maps can only scroll vertically
-* Maps must have a width of 20 and height of atleast 19
+* Maps must have a width of 20 and a height between 19 and 8191 inclusive
-  * camera_y will always start with a value of 8 or more to buffer one line lower
+  * `camera_y` will always start with a value of 8 or more to buffer one line lower
+* Sprites should be centered horizontally and vertically for hitboxes
+  * `-pw` and `-ph` in png2asset should be set to the distance from the center to the hitbox edge
+  * Hitboxes have a size limit of 30x30 (4 bits for pw/ph)
+  * Hitboxes should always remain fully inside the mapped area

 ### Structure Notes